 For example, you could populate a certificates Common Name with the displayName Active Directory attribute and set a static value for the organizationName field as well.

-Beginning with Version 58, Google decided to remove the support for certificates containing only a Subject DN (https://developer.chrome.com/blog/chrome-58-deprecations/#remove-support-for-commonname-matching-in-certificates).
+Beginning with Version 58, Google decided to remove the support for certificates containing only a Subject Distinguished Name (Subject DN) (https://developer.chrome.com/blog/chrome-58-deprecations/#remove-support-for-commonname-matching-in-certificates).
 From thereon, certificates not containing a Subject Alternate Name in form of a DNS name were treated as invalid by Google Chrome.
 Soon, other major browser vendors adopted this approach.

 This behavior is in compliance to the IETF RFC 2818 (https://tools.ietf.org/html/rfc2818) dating back to the year 2000.
 Certificates for web servers must therefore use the Subject Alternative Name (SAN) for their identity.
 Sadly, there are still a lot of products in use that are not capable of creating a Certificate Signing Request containing a SAN in form of a DNS name.